|Email: Mandy dot Sadan at warwick dot ac dot uk|

 Please email to arrange an online meeting.
 Office hours will be confirmed at the start of term for 2021-22

-Associate Professor and Director of Graduate & Distance Learning Postgraduate Programmes
+Associate Professor and Director of Graduate & Distance Learning Taught Programmes

 I joined the School in August 2020, coming from the Oxford School of Global & Area Studies at the University of Oxford.
 I remain a Senior Research Fellow at OSGA and am also affiliated with St Antony's College.

 After studying History at Oxford, I completed an MA (Art History & Archaeology) and a Ph.D.
 (History) at SOAS University of London.
 In 2008, I joined the History department at SOAS and spent 10 years there, during which time I taught and supervised students interested in history, anthropology, art history, politics, and the development of southeast Asia.

 My doctoral research built upon time spent living in Myanmar in the mid-1990s, working with local researchers from the Kachin State in the north of the country.
 I learned how important culture and heritage were to community well-being and development, as well as how politically complex these issues are.
 This research was published by Oxford University Press and the British Academy in 2013 as Being and Becoming Kachin: Histories Beyond the State in the Borderworlds of Burma.
 It was awarded the inaugural EuroSEAS Nikkei Asian Review Prize for Best Book in the Humanities in 2015.